eliasdejong/viperlith/docs/HTML_STREAMING.md

 ### What SSE is NOT
 SSE is NOT connection type, it's actually **just HTTP** ([watch the video](https://www.youtube.com/watch?v=xq1dVQ-isb4)).

-Another misconception: SSE is *always persistent*.
+Another misconception: "SSE is always persistent".
 An SSE response can keep contain one chunk, or multiple.
 The server can keep sending data as long as it wants, as it is in control of when the response ends.
+It can end at any time.

 ### So Why use SSE?
 Because it **places the server in control of when data is sent** (push vs pull).
 Additionally, it synergized well with native browser functionality, such as Brotli streaming compression as discussed earlier.